-- Where multiple data points were available, the line of best fit was used to impute missing years. - Where no country data was available, "like" countries from the 2020 Global YDI Domains were used. • Where no "like" country existed, the ASEAN average was used.
+- Where only one year of data was available, it has been held constant across all years of the index. - Where multiple data points were available, the line of best fit was used to impute missing years. - Where no country data was available, "like" countries from the 2020 Global YDI Domains were used. • Where no "like" country existed, the ASEAN average was used.